Fatalism: Logical fatalism and the argument from bivalence

-The main argument for logical fatalism goes back to antiquity.
-This is an argument that depends not on causation or physical circumstances but rather is based on presumed logical truths.
-There are numerous versions of this argument, including those by Aristotle and Richard Taylor.
-These arguments have been objected to and elaborated on with some effect.
+Arguments for logical fatalism go back to antiquity.
+The argument from bivalence depends not on causation or physical circumstances but rather is based on logical truths and metaphysical necessity.
+There are numerous versions of this argument, including those by Aristotle and Richard Clyde Taylor.

-The key idea of logical fatalism is that there is a body of true propositions (statements) about what is going to happen, and these are true regardless of when they are made.
+The key idea of logical fatalism is that there exists necessarily true or false future describing propositions, or statements about what is going to happen in the future, and that there is something metaphysically necessary about the truth value of these statements.
 So, for example, if it is true today that tomorrow there will be a sea battle, then there cannot fail to be a sea battle tomorrow, since otherwise it would not be true today that such a battle will take place tomorrow.